• Skip to primary navigation

 spoonful of thinnest yogurt dill sauce

-• If you have the time, I recommend making the sauce a few hours ahead or even the night before.
+• If you have the time, I recommend making the yogurt dill dip a few hours ahead or even the night before.
 The flavor of the dill and garlic really intensifies as it sits in the fridge!

 Recipe FAQs